nuretanjim/VSD-HDP/README.md

 ```
 ![alt text](https://github.com/nuretanjim/VSD-HDP/blob/main/timing_async_set.png)

-We can also synthesize DFF with Asynchronous reset by following commands :
+We can also synthesize DFF with Asynchronous set by following commands :
 Commands for generating timing analysis of DFF with Asynchronous reset are :

 ``` html